 Alternatively, turn right off Route 176 just before Arcadia at the Metra/CP tracks and park by the underpass there.
 A trespass sign prevents you from proceding further.
 At one time, there was a commuter station at the junction, but Metra closed it in 1979.
 This made access more difficult and train service to the junction impossible.
 The nearest stations are not within walking distance.

 The double track north-south route through here is the former Milwaukee Road main line to Milwaukee and the Twin Cities.
 Chicago's commuter train agency, Metra, owns the line south of here and is used by their Milwaukee North Line trains.
 To the north, the tracks are the property of Canadian Pacific.
 CP uses trackage rights on Metra to access the Chicago area.
-Crossing Metra/CP here is Elgin, Joliet & Eastern's single track main line from Joliet.
+Although Metra owns and maintains the tracks south of here, traffic is controlled by CP dispatchers.
+Crossing Metra/CP here is a single track main line that once belonged to Elgin, Joliet & Eastern.
 It terminates at Waukegan, about nine miles to the northeast.
-Canadian National purchased EJ&E in January, 2009, but it's unlikely that traffic patterns will change much.
+Canadian National purchased EJ&E in January, 2009, but like The J, it sends very little traffic over the line.

 A small interchange yard occupies the southwest quadrant of the junction, and another connection is located in the southeast quadrant.
 Just north of the diamonds, a Metra-owned ex-Milwaukee branch line leads off to the northwest.
 All Metra trains use the branch and terminate at Fox Lake, near the Wisconsin border.
 An occasional Wisconsin & Southern (formerly Wisconsin & Calumet) freight also uses the branch on trackage rights, as does a CP local.
 Beyond Fox Lake, W&S owns the line.

 All CP road freights and Milwaukee-bound Amtrak trains continue on the main line north of here.
-About 25 CP trains can be seen on a given day, most of them headed to/from Bensenville yard, CP's Chicago terminal.
-Amtrak service features seven round-trips between Milwaukee and Chicago, as well as the Empire Builder to the west coast.
+About 20 CP trains can be seen on a given day, most of them headed to/from Bensenville yard, CP's Chicago terminal.
+Amtrak service features numerous round-trips between Milwaukee and Chicago, as well as the Empire Builder to the west coast.

-Nearly all of the action--over 80 trains on weekdays--is on Metra/CP and the Fox Lake branch.
+Nearly all of the action--about 80 trains on weekdays--is on Metra/CP and the Fox Lake branch.
 CN/EJE sees only light traffic, with some of it running at night.
 However, an occasional UP coal train on trackage rights can be seen here.
-CN's main interest in "the J" extends from Leithton south to Joliet.
-The Leithton-Rondout-Waukegan segment is not a part of their upgrading plans and it is rumored that this stretch may be sold to a shortline.
-Rondout Tower, one of the largest towers still in operation in the Chicago area, sits in the southeast quadrant.
-It is owned by Metra but staffed by CP operators.
+CN's main interest in The J extends from Leithton south to Joliet.
+The Leithton-Rondout-Waukegan segment was not a part of their upgrading plans and it is rumored that this stretch may be sold or abandoned.
+Rondout Tower still sits in the southeast quadrant but was shut down in 2016.
+It is owned by Metra but was staffed by CP operators.

 EJ&E: 160.350, 161.475, 161.145